-“To all who are beloved of God in Rome, called as saints: Grace to you and peace from God our Father and the Lord Jesus Christ.”
+“To all who are beloved of God in Rome, called saints: Grace to you and peace from God our Father and the Lord Jesus Christ.”

 The Story and History of Saint Alexis

 About the story and history of St Alexius, it is known that he was the son of wealthy people and that his father forced him to marry.
 On his wedding night, he gave his wife a costly ring, then went out into the world, and no one ever heard from him again.
 So he ended up in Edessa, where he was.
-It is a cloth on which Jesus imprinted his face and then sent it to the ruler of Edessa, sick with leprosy, to wipe himself with it and be cured.
+It is a cloth on which Jesus imprinted his face and then sent to the ruler of Edessa.
+Sick with leprosy, to wipe himself with it and be cured.

 Prayer to St Alexis

-O great blessed one of Christ, a holy man of God, Alexius, who with your soul stands before the Throne of the Lord in heaven, and on earth performs manifold miracles with the grace given to you from above!
+O great blessed one of Christ, a holy man of God, Alexius, who with your soul stands before the Throne of the Lord in heaven, and on earth and performs various miracles with the grace given to you from above!
 Seek with mercy those who stand before your holy icon and humbly pray, asking for your help and covering.

-Reach out to the Lord God, praying, with your holy hands, and ask from Him for us the forgiveness of our faults, both those who are willing and those who are unwilling, for the sick healing, for the afflicted protection.
+Reach out to the Lord God, praying, with your holy hands, and ask Him for us the forgiveness of our faults, both those who are willing and those who are unwilling, for the sick healing, for the afflicted protection.

 Feast Day of St Alexis

 Alexius was the only child of the Euphympian derogatory.
 The older he grew, the greater the desire for immortality and eternal life grew in his soul.
 All earthly goods seemed to him as nothing.
 Euphemia married Alexius to a virgin, but against the young man’s will.
 That is why Alexie secretly left the bond he did not want and his parent’s home on the very evening of the wedding.
 He fled to the church in Edessa, where he stayed for 18 years.
 Dressed poorly and fed on the pity of those who came to church.